Lebanon 2003 "Sightseeings:

 The organisms found in Lebanese amber date back to the Cretaceous

-period; a time when flowering plants and insects were co-evolving.
+Period; a time when flowering plants and insects were co-evolving.

-family of Cretaceous sediments.
 The only species of the genus

 Libanobythus.

-specie name milkii is given to commemorate professor R. Milka,
+The species name milkii is given to commemorate professor R. Milka,

-one of the authors of the article describing the genus and species
+one of the authors of the article describing the genus and species.

 References: